ryudokung/Project-0/_bmad-output/bastion-bible.md

 ## 1. The Bastion: The Command Hub
 The Bastion is the player's primary hub, experienced through the **Bridge View**.
 It is a living entity that requires maintenance and upgrades to survive the deep void.

-### 1.1 Modular Hardpoints (The Slots)
+### 1.1 Visual Equipment Map (Anatomical Slots)
-The Bastion has specific slots where components can be installed:
+The Bastion features a strategic interface for managing vehicle equipment.
+Players map items to specific anatomical slots on a vehicle's silhouette:
-- **Warp Drive Slot:** Determines travel distance and speed.
+- **HEAD:** Sensors, Neural Interfaces, and Targeting Systems.
-- **Shield Projector Slot:** Provides defense during atmospheric entry and space encounters.
+- **CORE:** Power Source, Armor Plating, and Life Support.
-- **Weapon Hardpoints (x2):** Defensive turrets visible from the Bridge.
+- **ARM_L / ARM_R:** Weapons, Shields, and Utility Tools.
-- **Utility Slot:** Scanners, Labs, or Resource Refineries.
+- **LEGS:** Mobility Systems, Thrusters, and Stability Anchors.

 ### 1.2 Bastion Facilities (The Tech Tree)
 Upgrading facilities unlocks new gameplay mechanics: